josdejong/mathjs/docs/expressions.md

 #### Numbers

 The most important and basic data type in math.js are numbers.
 Numbers use a point as decimal mark.
-Numbers can be entered with scientific notation.
+Numbers can be entered with exponential notation.
 Examples:

 ```js